mdavids/rfc/content/draft-davids-forsalereg-13.md

 easy deployment without affecting ongoing operations, allowing the method to be applied to a domain name that is still in full use.

+This document is not an IETF consensus document: it is published for informational purposes.

 {removeInRFC="true"}
 .# About This Document